-In this article, I, Attorney Sara Chaca of Cuenca, will very simply discuss the “3 Most Common Types of Residency Visas in Ecuador”, covering each of the 3 type Residency Visas, point by point, in an easily understandable and simple manner, so as to be both practical and actionable for anyone wanting to move to Ecuador (or to even perhaps change one’s type Residency Visa for monetary or work reasons).
+In this article, I, Attorney Sara Chaca, will very simply discuss the 4 (or 5 as you’ll see..) most common Ecuador Visa Types, covering each of these Residency Visa options, point by point, in an easily understandable and straightforward manner, so as to be both practical and actionable for anyone desiring to move to Ecuador (or to even perhaps change one’s type Residency Visa for monetary or work reasons).

-This type Visa is the second most popular, and is one in which someone who does not have a Pension sufficient for a Pensioner Visa simply INVESTS money in any Ecuadorian Bank Account as their qualification for moving to Ecuador, OR Invests in any Real Estate Property in Ecuador (or technically even in any actual Business in Ecuador – though that “sub-type” of Investor Visa necessarily has more requirements that vary based on the form of actual Business Investment..).
-For the more general form of Ecuador Investor Visa type, one only needs to invest a minimum of $25,000 in an Ecuadorian Bank Account at the time of this writing (plus $500 additional is necessary in the case of any Dependents of the Beneficiary who are also moving to Ecuador, such as the Beneficiary’s Spouse, Children, or Grandchildren).
-Alternatively, instead of investing in an Ecuadorian bank account, one can instead invest in any Ecuadorian Real Estate Property with a minimum “Tax Assessed Value” of $30,880 at the time of this writing (plus $500 additional in “Tax Assessed Value” of the Real Estate Property is necessary in the case of any Dependents of the Beneficiary who are also moving to Ecuador, such as the Beneficiary’s Spouse, Children, Siblings or Grandchildren).
+This type visa is the second most popular, and is one in which someone who does not have a Pension sufficient for a Pensioner visa, simply INVESTS money in any Ecuadorian Bank Account as their qualification for moving to Ecuador, OR who Invests in any Real Estate Property in Ecuador (or technically even in any actual Business in Ecuador – though that “sub-type” of Investor Visa necessarily has more requirements that vary based on the form of actual Business Investment..).
+For the more general form of Ecuador Investor Visa type, one only needs to invest a minimum of $27,020 in an Ecuadorian Bank Account at the time of this writing (plus $500 additional is necessary to be invested in the case of any Dependents who are also moving to Ecuador, such as one’s Spouse, Children, or Grandchildren).
+Alternatively, instead of investing in an Ecuadorian bank account, one can instead invest in any Ecuadorian Real Estate Property with a minimum “Tax Assessed Value” of $30,880 at the time of this writing (plus $500 additional in “Tax Assessed Value” of the Real Estate Property is necessary in the case of any Dependents who are also moving to Ecuador, such as again in the case of one’s Spouse, Children, or Grandchildren).

-If one elects to go the Bank Investment route, then their typical $25,000 (or so) investment amount in an Ecuadorian Bank Certificate of Deposit (Ecuadorian Bank CD) is at all times 100% insured by the Ecuadorian Government in the event of Bank or Financial Cooperative default (similar in function to the FDIC Deposit Insurance Guarantee in the US), the Investor typically earns 5-10% interest per year on their invested money (naturally this fluctuates yearly and also from bank to bank), and if the Investor ever decides to leave Ecuador or become a Citizen of Ecuador then the Investor can and will take back 100% of their own personally Invested Funds (as it is ALWAYS your own money, regardless of how or where it is invested).
+If one elects to go the Bank Investment route, then their above mentioned $27,020 (or so) investment amount in an Ecuadorian Bank Certificate of Deposit (Ecuadorian Bank CD) is at all times 100% guaranteed insured and protected by the Ecuadorian Government in the event of Bank or Financial Cooperative default (similar in function to the FDIC’s Deposit Insurance Guarantee in the US).
+The Investor typically earns 6-9% interest per year on their invested money (naturally this fluctuates yearly and also from bank to bank), and if the Investor ever decides to leave Ecuador or become a Citizen of Ecuador, then the Investor can and will take back 100% of their own personally Invested Funds (as it is ALWAYS the Investor’s own money, regardless of how or where it is invested).

-If one instead chooses the option of a Real Estate Property purchase, then as stated above in the ALTERNATIVE to making an Investment in an Ecuadorian Bank CD, as long as the “Tax Assessed Value” is equal to or greater than the above mentioned $30,880 (i.e. the Tax Assessed Value depends on things like the purchase price of the property, the Municipality evaluation techniques where the property is located, and improvements or dis-improvements to the property as the case might be), then this will generally also qualify one for the Investor Visa in moving to Ecuador.
+If one instead chooses the option of a Real Estate Property purchase in Ecuador, then as stated above as an alternative to making an Investment in an Ecuadorian Bank CD, so long as the “Tax Assessed Value” is equal to or greater than the above mentioned $30,880 (i.e. the Tax Assessed Value depends on things like the purchase price of the property, the Municipality’s evaluation techniques where the property is located, and improvements or dis-improvements to the property as the case might be), then this will generally also qualify one for the Investor Visa in moving to Ecuador.

-When hearing of the Professional Visa, many people ask the following question..Why would the Ecuadorian government permit the Professional Visa if the majority of persons moving to Ecuador are of retirement age and not likely to work or teach in Ecuador in the future?
-The simple answer is, no one quite knows for sure.
-But the more seemingly as well as likely answer is that the Ecuadorian government simply holds Foreign Degrees in high regard and hopes (but does not at all presently require) that the Foreign Degree holder in coming to Ecuador will “directly or indirectly” become a positive influence on Ecuadorian society and at minimum serve as an informal educator of the future professionals of Ecuador so that they might achieve better and higher than their predecessors had in their same own fields of thought and expertise in this still developing country.
+When hearing of the Professional Visa, many people ask the following question..Why would the Ecuadorian government permit the Professional Visa option if the majority of persons moving to Ecuador are of retirement age and not likely to work or teach in Ecuador in the future?
+The simple answer is, no one quite knows for sure..However, the more seemingly likely answer is, that the Ecuadorian government simply holds Foreign Degrees in high regard, and hopes (but does not require..) that the Foreign Degree holder in coming to Ecuador will “directly or indirectly” become a positive influence on Ecuadorian society and maybe at some point will elect help educate/train Ecuadorians in or of their areas of past apprenticeship and/or current expertise.

-While there are surely at least several other type Residency Visas that are open to those having the desire or intention of moving to Ecuador (such as the Amparo Visa for foreigners who legitimately meet, fall in love with and as a result marry an Ecuadorian Citizen), probably well more than 90% of all persons who move to or aspire to move to Ecuador do in fact by necessity, personal preference or situational determination, elect one of these 4 (or 5..) above mentioned and in depth discussed Residency Visa qualification types, for which these much discussed Visa classes comprise the vast majority selection of my primary Expat clientele in their collective pursuits of becoming part of our community as fellow Ecuadorian Residents.
+And so, while there are indeed several other type Ecuador Residency Visa options that are available to those having the desire or intention of moving to Ecuador (such as a Work Visa, Religious Visa, Student Visa, etc.), probably well more than 95% of all Expats who move to Ecuador (or who aspire to move to Ecuador), do in fact by either necessity, personal preference and/or plain desirability, elect one of these 4 (or 5..) above mentioned and in depth discussed Residency Visa qualification types.
+As, these above discussed Residency Visa classes comprise the vast majority selection of all Expats, in their collective pursuits of becoming part of our community, as both fellow Ecuadorian Residents and beloved Ecuador Expats!